-- The PSA in Carson City District is planning to deploy in-person to the Nevada SoS Office at the State Capitol building. - SON Electio.

-THE STATE OF THE The Las Vegas PSA will deploy in-person to the SoS Office in North Las Vegas and will support the Election Integrity Task Force and the Election Operations Center.
+- The PSA in Carson City District is planning to deploy in-person to the Nevada SoS Office at the State Capitol building. - The Las Vegas PSA will deploy in-person to the SoS Office in North Las Vegas and will support the A ecto.
+THREATH ROUTING AMONTANIAN AMONTANIANA AMONTANI AMONTANIANA AMONTANI AMONTANI AMONTANIN Election Integrity Task Force and the Election Operations Center.